cubicibo/SUPer/doc/codec.md

 #### Encoding
 The bytestream of an epoch is generated in two nested for loop:
-- The primary loop generates the Acquisition Point display sets.
+- The primary loop generates the Acquisition Point display sets (or Epoch Start for the first Display Set)
 - The inner loop generates the Normal Case display sets that follows, those that define the difference from a base display.

 While encoding, a dummy decoder with resources is simulated.
 Each referenced element (buffer slots, palettes) that shall be reserved for a period of time is obtained through that dummy model.
 If the preceeding steps were done incorrectly, the encoder would run out of resources and the bytestream generation would fail.
 The encoding step is thereby self-verifying.